The “mid-fall slump” in schools is real–here’s what to expect

-When serving with ɫƵ—as with any experience—there are peaks and valleys.
-There are times when you may feel energized, motivated and full of ideas, like at the start of service.
+When you serve with ɫƵ—as with any experience—there are peaks and valleys.
+At times, you may feel energized, motivated and full of ideas, like at the start of service.
 And there are other, more challenging times when you may feel uninspired and fatigued, which tends to happen about halfway through service.
-Many corps members start to feel this way around mid-fall, right before the holiday season and winter break.
+Many ɫƵ AmeriCorps members, who serve in schools as student success coaches, start to feel this way around mid-fall, right before the holiday season and winter break.

-Here’s what you need to know about this unique part of the corps member experience:
+Here’s what you need to know about this unique part of the experience as a student success coach:

 The challenge of being “in the middle” of your service journey